 In politics, a four- or eight-year presidential term may seem like a long time.
-For the stock market, that's barely any time at all.
+For Wall Street, that's barely any time at all.

-The stock market performed remarkably well in the first year of Trump’s presidency but has recently cooled.
+The stock market performed remarkably well in the first year of President Donald Trump’s presidency but subsequently fluctuated.
 The S&P 500 gained nearly 18% in 2017 after Trump took office, then fell 6.2% in 2018.
-It surged almost 29% in 2019 and is down more than 13% so far in 2020.
+It surged almost 29% in 2019.
+With 2020's ups and downs, the market, too, had its ups and downs, dropping in the first few months of the Covid pandemic before rebounding.
+By the end of November 2020, the market was up over 14% from January 1, 2020.

 Here's what you need to know about a president's impact on the stock market.